core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In particular, Group OSCORE protects CoAP group requests sent by a CoAP client, e.g., over UDP/IP multicast, as well as multiple corresponding CoAP responses sent as (IP) unicast by different CoAP servers.
 However, the same security material can also be used to protect CoAP requests sent over (IP) unicast to a single CoAP server in the OSCORE group, as well as the corresponding responses.

-Group OSCORE ensures source authentication of all messages exchanged within the OSCORE group, by means of two possible methods.
+Group OSCORE ensures source authentication of all messages exchanged within the OSCORE group.
+That is, the recipient of a CoAP message protected with Group OSCORE is able to securely verify whether the CoAP endpoint that has generated and sent the message is indeed the alleged one.
+This is achieved by means of two possible methods.

 The first method, called group mode, relies on digital signatures.
 That is, sender devices sign their outgoing messages using their own private key, and embed the signature in the protected CoAP message.